P&P

 • Defense manufacturing: Distributed across 35+ states

-The challenge: these industries require specialized trade and technical skills that the U.S. education pipeline has underproduced for two decades.
-Employers are responding with paid apprenticeships, employer-sponsored training academies and regional partnerships with community colleges.
-Skills-based hiring is not optional in this context; there simply are not enough credentialed applicants to fill the pipeline conventionally.
+The challenge: These industries require specialized trade and technical skills that the U.S. education pipeline has underproduced for two decades.
+Employers are responding with paid apprenticeships, employer-sponsored training academies, and regional partnerships with community colleges.
+Skills-based hiring (Trend #3 above) is not optional in this context — there simply are not enough credentialed applicants to fill the pipeline conventionally.

-In 2026, 85% of HR professionals now believe data analytics is critical to recruitment strategy (Source: MSH 2026) and 67% of HR leaders plan to invest specifically in HR analytics this year.
+In 2019, data-driven recruiting was aspirational — the trend report noted that ‘almost 80% say they will be implementing a data strategy.’
+In 2026, those who did not are the outliers.
+85% of HR professionals now believe data analytics is critical to recruitment strategy (Source: MSH 2026), and 67% of HR leaders plan to invest specifically in HR analytics this year.

 Metrics That Matter in 2026